What To Eat During Early Labor? | Nourishing Choices

 How important is hydration during early labor?

 Hydration is crucial during early labor.
-Aim for at least 8-10 glasses of water daily.
+Aim for roughly two litres of fluids daily.
 Electrolyte drinks can be beneficial if you feel fatigued, while herbal teas can provide soothing effects.
 Staying hydrated supports overall bodily functions and energy levels.

 Can I eat anything if I feel nauseous during early labor?